ben-hill33/benheim/docs/csharp/intro-csharp.md

 ## Compiling

 C# code can be ran by making use of what's called [**Just-In-Time** (JIT) **compilation**](https://en.wikipedia.org/wiki/Just-in-time_compilation){:target="blank"}, which is a way of executing computer code that involves compilation _during_ the execution of a program (at run time) rather than before execution.

+## Data Types

+C# is a strongly-typed, object oriented programming language.